 What does this mean for your case?

 If you are awaiting trial following the EncroChat hack, then this decision has a significant bearing on your case.
 The ruling does not necessarily mean that a guilty plea is now the only option available.
 However, it does represent a significant hurdle and will require your defence team to consider the best strategy going forward.
 You may prefer to plead guilty, or there may be another defence available.
 It all comes down to the facts of your case.
+In the future will bite marks be used as evidence?

 If you have been accused of a criminal offence, contact us now at Ashmans Solicitors.
 We are specialist criminal defence lawyers who are committed to getting the very best possible result for our clients.